jhap1982/giveituruguay/2014/2014-06-14 - Seaclose Park (Isle of Wight Festival), Isle of Wight, England/readme.txt

 "Under the Bridge", "Higher Ground", "Around the World" and "Meet Me at the Corner" were on the setlist, but were skipped due to festival time limits.

-PRO #1
+SBD #1 soundboard audio soundboard > unknown recorder LiveChiliPeppers.com > FLAC
+SBD #2 soundboard audiosoundboard > unknown recorder WEB > FLAC "Dani California", "Blood Sugar Sex Magik" and "By The Way" were streamed by "Absolute" radio.
-professional videosoundboard > unknownHDTV > M2TS [1080i]Features "Dani California", "Blood Sugar Sex Magik" and "Give It Away".
+PRO #1 professional video soundboard > unknown HDTV > M2TS [1080i]Features "Dani California", "Blood Sugar Sex Magik" and "Give It Away".